How Often Should Cast Iron Be Seasoned?

 Cooking acidic foods in a skillet with this type of damage causes iron particles to leach into your food and taints the flavor of your food.
 You may even notice small black flakes or particles in your food.

-With most cookware, this type of damage would require replacement, but not with your cast-iron skillet.
+With most cookware, this damage would require replacement, but not with your cast-iron skillet.
 It simply needs to be re-seasoned, and you need to change a few cleaning habits.

 How Do You Care For a Cast-Iron Skillet?